fullsushidev/MyAppTutorial/quickstart/1instaling-sdk.md

 ![](/assets/addmaven.gif)

 <BR>
-Now you can add SDKs that we would use by copying and pasting the following lines inside `dependencies {}`:
+Now you can add SDKs that we will use by copying and pasting the following lines inside `dependencies {}`:
   {% label %}build.gradle{% endlabel %}
   ```java
   compile 'com.parse:parse-android:1.15.8'